 Why is it that people can easily articulate what they are not but fail to find words to describe what they are?
 Why is it that people get distracted by fads, platitudes and peer pressure, and fail to recognize, articulate and align themselves with their true selves?

-Why are a few people fanatic about religions and most shun religious controversies?
+Why are people superstitious, across the cultures, across educational and economic backgrounds?
+Why are a few people fanatic about religions and most shun religious controversies, yet feed the religious institutions through donations?
 Why most people feel comfortable sticking to the religions they are born into, while others detest them and seek alternatives?
-Why are people superstitious, across the cultures, across educational and economic backgrounds?

 Why are suicides rates higher in military than among civilian populations?
 Why are suicide rates higher among men than women?
 Why did stress and depression become so common in the modern times?

-How is it possible that people from different cultures that grew in isolation for millennia in every part of the world able to come together in the modern globalised world?
+How is it possible that people from different cultures that grew in isolation for millennia in every part of the world able to come together in the modern globalised world, in a span of a few decades?
 Why is it that politics and trade and innovation spring up in every part of the world, regardless of the culture, education facilities, economic resources and such?

 And it doesn't exist, at least in the sense described here.
 And so, it needs to be created.
 This book discusses the need for the new field of social sciences called Diversity Science and presents a framwork called Foaum, which lays a theoretical foundation for it.

 This book goes beyond the oft-discussed topics in diversity such as cultural diversity, ethnic diversity and gender diversity.
 It delves deep into the core of what makes a person unique and distinct from all the others, which is called Inner Diversity.
-Further, this book also discusses why and how Nature creates this diversity and how it is essential for the humanity to function, survive and thrive the way it does.
+This book also discusses why and how Nature creates this diversity and how it is essential for the humanity to function, survive and thrive.

-This book offers a single unifying model to discuss and study what it calls three grand realities, 1) internal reality - the reality of emotions, urges, capabilities, aspirations, etc. 2) external reality - the reality of societies, economics, cultures, etc. and 3) the sublime reality - the reality of mystery, beauty, intrigue, uncertainity, unknown, that sorrounds us, which begs such deep questions as purpose of life and meaning of universe.
-By examining the three Grand Realitis under one unfied model, this books offers several new and important insights into human nature and the interplay among individuals, societies and nature.
+This book offers a single unifying model to discuss and study what it calls three grand realities, 1) internal reality - the reality of emotions, urges, capabilities, aspirations, etc. 2) external reality - the reality of societies, economies, cultures, nations, countries, communities, corporations, institutions, etc. and 3) the sublime reality - the reality of mystery, beauty, intrigue, uncertainity, unknown, that sorrounds us, which begs such deep questions as purpose of life and meaning of universe.
+By examining the three Grand Realitis under one unfied model, this books offers several new and significant insights into human nature and the interplay among individuals, societies and nature.

-This book discusses the implications of these models and frameworks to the many branches of Social Sciences such as Evolutionary Biology, Developmental Psychology, Educational Psychology, I/O psychology, Cognitive Sciences, Type/trait Theories, Social Psychology and Systems Theory.
+This book discusses the implications of Foaum to the many branches of social sciences such as Evolutionary Psychology, Developmental Psychology, Educational Psychology, I/O psychology, Cognitive Sciences, Type/trait Theories, Social Psychology and Systems Theory.

-These various fields of study, which developed in isolation from each other share no common vocabulary or common theoritical foundation.
-The models and frameworks discussed in this book lay a common theoretical foundation and gives a common vocabulary that can bring together all of these different fields.
+Unlike physical sciences which share the common foundation of atomic model, these various fields of social sciences, which evolved in isolation from each other, share no common vocabulary or common theoritical foundation today.
+The models and frameworks discussed in this book are hoped to fill that gap and lay a common theoretical foundation and give a common vocabulary that can bring together all of these different branches of social sciences.

 This book also discusses many applications of these models and frameworks in the various areas of human activity such as educational systems, curriculum design, learning methods, organizational structures, team productivity, job satisfaction, parenting, matrimonial alliances, religious studies, rehabilitation services, children homes, policy making, marketing segmentation, product development, journalism, community development and social work.

-Workshops are being conducted since 2009 based on Foaum for various audiences such as corporate workforce, parents and teachers.
-To get a flavor of the applications Foaum, it would be worthwhile checking the experiences and learnings of the participants of these workshops, which can be found on the Testimonials page of this website.
+Workshops are being conducted since 2009 based on Foaum for various audiences such as corporate workforce, parents and teachers, under various Initiatives.
+The Testimonials by the participants of these workshops, give a flavor of the practical applications of the Foaum.

 Please give your love and support to the book by reserving a copy !